Jaano/govee_lights/README.md

 ## Features

-- **Direct BLE Control**: Control Govee devices directly over Bluetooth without any bridge or middleware.
+- Direct BLE control, no bridge or middleware needed
-- **LAN Control**: Local Wi-Fi control for supported devices — no cloud required.
+- Local Wi-Fi (LAN) control for supported devices, no cloud
-- **Scene Selection**: Choose from all available device scenes.
+- Full scene list loaded from your device
-- **Lighting Control**: Adjust brightness, color, and power state.
+- Brightness, color, and power state

 ---